muriloAvlis/USAP-5G/README.md

-# UE Smart Allocation Platform on Open 5G Networks (USAP-O5GNet)
+# UE Smart Allocation Platform on Open 5G Networks (USAP)

-The **UE Smart Allocation Platform on Open 5G Networks (USAP-O5GNet)** is a project to manage and optimize the allocation of UEs and UE QoS, using slices on Open 5G Networks with support for the ORAN Alliance O-RAN standard.
+The UE Smart Allocation Platform on Open 5G Networks (USAP) is a project to manage and optimize the allocation of UEs and UE QoS, using slices on Open 5G Networks with support for the ORAN Alliance O-RAN standard.

 ## Table of Content